RamyaM224/FNOL-QA/3_Prompt_config/Testcase.prompt.md

 ### 1. Read Input Files
 - Prompt the user to enter the User Story file path
-- Read the user story and acceptance criteria from the provided file path
+- Read the user story from the provided file path
 - Read the template structure from `Template.md`
 - Read any reference documents for application flow and navigation steps from `navigation_steps.md`

 ### 2. Analyze User Story
 - Identify all distinct scenarios within the user story **ONLY**
-- Do not create additional scenarios beyond what is explicitly defined in the user story acceptance criteria
+- Do not create additional scenarios beyond what is explicitly defined in the user story
 - Extract scenario-specific details:
   - Scenario title/name
   - Acceptance criteria